pierreokyere2210/TrueLayer/README.md

 THINGS TO IMPROVE:

-- Look into better wikipedia api\'92s (in latest pull 944/1000) return no results of wikipedia summary(high importance)
+- Look into better wikipedia API - (in latest pull 944/1000) return no results of wikipedia summary(high importance)

 - Better display production companies

 - Loop part of the code (low importance  - (importance low because script is run periodically)

+- To make process reproducible - automating the creating of the database table based on table headers would be a next step